yang0369/6Estates_Project_Interview_Data_CLS/README.md

 # User guide

-For the purpose of simplicity, this project has one and only one python script to run the data processsing pipeline and modelling pipeline.
+For the purpose of simplicity, this project has one and only one python script to run the data processing pipeline and modelling pipeline.

 Just simply go to your command prompt(windows) or terminal(linux), change the working directory to the project parent folder. e.g. in my case, I saved the project martials in the directory of "D:\personal_git\6Estates_Project_Interview_CLS\6Estates_Project_Interview_Data_CLS"